 Set up your own space (stage) at the convention.
 Capture footage of what your people are thinking about the event, or about your messaging content in general.
 Cutting together fun (or emotional) interviews can be a great way to set the tone, build energy, or to re-engage your audience after a segment of prolonged talking heads.
 This is also a great way to hear from leadership in your company that won’t be taking the keynote stage.
-You won’t be able to use all your footage, but you can save some for later, when you can take it to your production partner and they can make yet another powerful video out of it for you.
+You won’t be able to use all your footage, but you can save some for later, when you can take it to your video production partner and they can make yet another powerful business video out of it for you.

 3) The “WE DID IT!”
 Trade Show Video